A Way Abroad Logo

 If you don't meet these requirements but have your heart set on Japan, I'd still consider applying to teaching jobs and hoping for the best.
 You might have other skills that can outweigh these outlined above.

-Although if you're looking for a more flexible country, consider teaching English in Vietnam or teaching English in Thailand.
+For a better chance at getting a job without the above requirements, consider teaching English in Vietnam or teaching English in Thailand.

 Japan